 To qualify for cash out refinancing, you’ll need a substantial amount of equity in the property.
 You’ll need to complete an application and provide documents like W2 or 1099 forms, bank statements, investment and retirement account statements, proof of homeowners insurance, and proof of title insurance.
 Your lender will need to review and approve your application.
 Finally, you’ll need to review and sign documents, including your closing documents.

 Can you get an FHA or VA cash out refinance on an investment property?

 No, in most cases, you cannot use an FHA or VA cash out refinance on an investment or rental property.
 That’s because FHA and VA guidelines only allow cash out refinances on primary residences.
 To get a cash out refinance on an investment property, you’ll most likely need to choose a conventional loan.

 Freedom Mortgage Corporation is not a financial advisor.
 The ideas outlined above are for informational purposes only and are not investment or financial advice.
 Consult a financial advisor before making important financial decisions.

-Last reviewed by Freedom Mortgage Corporation, May 2023
+Last reviewed and updated by Freedom Mortgage Corporation, May 2023